Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 **Vertex of an angle**: in an angle, the vertex is the endpoint where the two rays join.
 In the angle $\angle ABC$, the vertex is the point $B$.

 (Lados de un ángulo)
-**Sides of an angle**: each of the rays that form the angle.
+**Sides of an angle**: each of the two rays that form the angle.

 (Transportador)
 **Protractor**: instrument to measure angles.
 The most common units of measure are degrees and radians.
 Degrees denote a rotation of a full circle as $360 \text{\textdegree}$, and in radians this is denoted as $2 \pi$.

-An angle can be measured in two ways, because there are two ways in which a ray can be rotated to coincide with another.
+An angle can be measured in two ways, because there are two ways in which a ray can be rotated to coincide with another (rotating the ray clockwise, and rotating the ray counterclockwise).
 The standard definition of the measure of an angle, is that it's the smallest measure of the two.
 The smallest measure of an angle is always less than or equal to half a circle, i.e. $180 \text{\textdegree}$ or $\pi$ radians.

 > Angle measure notation
 >